imdyangs/class-0/readme.md

 # Class 0 - Class Summary
 - Terminal Usage
 - Git / Github Workflow
 These are tools used everyday by software developers in Silicon Valley.
-Companies such as Google and Facebook use their own
+Github is owned by Microsoft and is used at Microsoft, Netflix, Twitter, Reddit and many more.
+Companies such as Google and Facebook develop and use their own version control tools so other companies don't have access to their code.

 ## 🛠 Set Up
 - Install [VSCode](https://code.visualstudio.com/)